Restoration of Min Saw Mon

 The restoration of Min Saw Mon was a military campaign led by the Bengal Sultanate to help Min Saw Mon regain control of his Launggyet Dynasty.
 The campaign was successful.
-Min Saw Mon was restored to the Launggyet throne, and northern Arakan became a vassal state of the Bengal Sultanate.
+Min Saw Mon was restored to the Launggyet throne, and Arakan became a vassal state of the Bengal Sultanate.

 Background

 In 1406, Burmese forces from the Kingdom of Ava invaded Arakan.
 The control of Arakan was part of the Forty Years' War between Ava and Hanthawaddy Pegu on the Burmese mainland.
 The control of Arakan would change hands a few times before Hanthawaddy forces drove out Ava forces in 1412.
 Ava would retain a toehold in northern Arakan until 1416/17 but did not try to retake Arakan.
 The Hanthawaddy influence ended after King Razadarit's death in 1421.

-The former Arakanese ruler Min Saw Mon received asylum in the Bengal Sultanate and lived there for 24 years.
+The former Arakanese ruler Min Saw Mon received asylum in the Bengal Sultanate and lived there in Pandua for 24 years.
 Saw Mon became close to the Bengal Sultan Jalaluddin Muhammad Shah, serving as a commander in the king's army.
 Saw Mon convinced the sultan to help restore him to his lost throne.